The BEST 6 Drill Presses of 2025 – That Are Powerful

 Reviews of the 6 Best Drill Presses (Updated) on the Market

-Grizzly-Industrial-G7943-3050-rpm-description If you are looking for a more compact option that can still offer a lot of power, then we present to you the Grizzly Industrial G7942.
+Grizzly-Industrial-G7943-3050-rpm-description If you are looking for a more compact option that can still offer a lot of power, then we present to you the VEVOR Benchtop Drill Press.
 This is the best drill press for metal in this size and price range.
-It offers a 3/4HP motor with 12 speeds, 140 to 3,050 rpm, meaning this drill should be able to handle any of your metal projects.
+It offers a 3.2A induction motor with 5 speeds, 610 to 2,800 RPM, meaning this drill should be able to handle any of your metal projects.

-The cast iron table tilts up to 90 degrees and easily adjusts up and down with a simple crank.
-It comes with a 14” swing and 3 ¼” travel as well as ⅝“ chuck, all good sizes for a bench drill.
-It has a 1” steel drill capacity, so get ready for some industrial drilling.
-The price point on this one is a little high for a bench drill, but it is industrial-grade, which somewhat explains the cost.
+The cast iron table tilts up to 45 degrees and easily adjusts up and down with a simple crank.
+It comes with a 10″ swing as well as 1/2″ chuck, all good sizes for a bench drill.
+The price point on this one is a great choice for a bench drill.

 Positive Feedback